Trahloc/midi-qol/Getting Started.md

 #### Configure attack and damage rolls
 Midi has several concepts that can be confusing to first time users.
+##### Rolling Attacks and Damage.
+Normally when you roll an item it displays a chat card with attack and damage buttons.
+There are Midi settings
 * FastForward - if a roll is fastforwarded the configuration dialog for that roll will be skipped when midi does the roll.
 For attack and damage that means the advantage/disadvantage/normal/critial dialog is skipped.
 * Auto roll - dnd5e creates a chat card with attack and damage buttons when you roll an item (click on the icon next to the item in the character sheet).
 If a roll is "auto rolled" midi will behave as if the button had been clicked.
 * Modifier keys (formerly known as speed keys).
 When you click on a chat card button (let assume attack) you can hold Control (disadvantage) or Alt (advantage) to skip the roll dialog and use the modifier key settings.
 Midi allows you to press the alt/ctrl key when clicking on the character sheet icon to auto roll the attack with advantage/disadvantage.
 You can configure the midi-qol keys from Configure Controls in foundry settings section.